janicera2880/heyDestination/README.md

 ## License

-This project is licensed under the[MIT](“https://choosealicense.com/licenses/mit/”) Feel free to use, modify, and distribute the code as per the terms of the license.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit) Feel free to use, modify, and distribute the code as per the terms of the license.